 Microsoft Edge: Entire Screen, Application Window, Microsoft edge Tab

 Scenario 3: Screen sharing is blocked in Firefox.

-One of the reasons while using the Firefox browser users may face is they don’t allow relevant permission at the browser level due to which share screen is not possible.
+One of the issues users may face while using the Firefox browser is they don’t allow relevant permission at the browser level, due to which share screen is not possible.